What is horizon scanning?

 How to get a subscription that meets the requirements of BRC Issue 7

-The best known subscription service is FoodineWeb, provided by Leatherhead in the United Kingdom.
-This contains millions of records of food fraud cases and is searchable by keyword.
-Subscriptions for 2016 start at £1500 pounds sterling.
+The best known subscription service was provided by Leatherhead in the United Kingdom.
+FoodLineWeb contained millions of records of food fraud cases and was searchable by keyword.
+Subscriptions for 2016 cost £1500 pounds sterling.
+The service has been discontinued.